arista-channel/acws/docs/wired/a02_lab.md

 4. Our port profiles have been staged, click `Review Workspace`

-5. We can see the the only studio changed is the `Access Interface Configuration`, no configuration on the devices has changed.
+5. We can see the only studio changed is the `Access Interface Configuration`, no configuration on the devices has changed.

     ![Review Workspace](./assets/images/a02/05_review.png)